 - others who work with pumping parents and babies

 If you work with families having babies, you've probably already heard about different pumps, flanges, bottles and other feeding products.
 You've undoubtedly also heard different things about pumps and pumping, increasing milk supply, storing and preparing milk, bottlefeeding and even about going back to work.
 Which advice is factual?
 What recommendations have changed over the years?
 Which products are helpful and which ones might not be so helpful?
 If you are curious to learn more, this workshop is for you!

-This is a 2.5 hour live, interactive, online workshop led by Jeanette Mesite Frem of Babies in Common, who is an International Board Certified Lactation Consultant (IBCLC) experienced in doing flange fitting, pumping and bottlefeeding sessions with many milk-making (and non-milk-making) parents as well as using and recommending various feeding and lactation gear.
+This used to be a 2.5 hour workshop but now, as of February 2023, it's a 4-hour live, interactive, online workshop (split into two, 2-hour sessions over two weeks) led by Jeanette Mesite Frem of Babies in Common, who is an International Board Certified Lactation Consultant (IBCLC) experienced in doing flange fitting, pumping and bottlefeeding sessions with many milk-making (and non-milk-making) parents as well as using and recommending various feeding and lactation gear.

 What Will be Presented and Discussed

 - basics of breast anatomy and hormones and why knowing them is helpful for pumping

 - choosing a pump (or a second one)

 - multi-user, hospital-grade, personal-use and closed-system and what the differences are and why they might, or might not, matter

 - when to pump, how long to pump and figuring out pump settings